epixode/epic-linker/README.md

 The linker makes no attempt at detecting or avoiding double-inclusion.

-## Dependencies

-A bundle can declare dependencies (actions, selectors, views) on linked bundles with the 'use' builder, applied to any number of names:

-    function* myBundle (deps) {
-      yield use('myAction', 'mySelector', 'MyView');
-      /* use as deps.myAction, deps.mySelector, deps.MyView */
-    }

-A bundle can depend on its own definitions.

 ## Definitions

+A bundle can make *definitions* which populate a flat namespace shared across all bundles that are linked together.

 ### Action types

 Action types are defined with the 'defineAction' builder, which takes the action type name and value.
-The name is used internally (it names a property of `deps`), the value is the string representation actually in redux actions.
+The name is used by the code to refer to the action type, the value is the string representation actually used in redux actions.

     yield defineAction('name', 'String.Representation');